astropaula/picgram/README.md

 learn and practise `components` & `hooks` concept and usage of external storage `firebase` in the project.

 # Inspiration
-Project was based on tutorial created by The Net Ninja.
+Project was based on tutorial created by The Net Ninja.<br>
 Photos currently uploaded are from various sources, appeared as a result of 'landscape photography' in google search :)